DV

 What is the difference between GPIX and SPYI?

-GPIX (Goldman Sachs S&P 500 Core Premium Income ETF) tracks SPX with a s&p500 strategy, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
+GPIX (Goldman Sachs S&P 500 Core Premium Income ETF) tracks SPX with a s&p500 approach, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
 They are issued by Goldman Sachs and NEOS respectively.

 Can I hold both GPIX and SPYI?